tlwilliams895/gis-devops/src/walkthroughs/spring-integration-testing/index.rst

 =============================================================================  =============
 Method                                                                         Info
 =============================================================================  =============
-``MockMvc.perform(RequestBuilder requestBuilder)``                             Perform a request and return a type that allows chaining further actions, such as asserting expectations, on the result. `More info <https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/servlet/MockMvc.html>`_
+``MockMvc.perform(RequestBuilder requestBuilder)``                             Perform a request and return a type that allows chaining further actions, such as asserting expectations, on the result. `More info on MockMvc <https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/servlet/MockMvc.html>`_

 ``MockMvcRequestBuilders.get(String uri)``                                     static method that performs a GET request.
-Returns a MockMvcRequestBuilder that can be chained. `More info <https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/web/servlet/request/MockMvcRequestBuilders.html>`_
+Returns a MockMvcRequestBuilder that can be chained. `More info on MockMvcRequestBuilders <https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/web/servlet/request/MockMvcRequestBuilders.html>`_

 ``MockMvcRequestBuilders.post()``                                              static method that performs a GET request.
-Returns a MockMvcRequestBuilder that can be chained.  `More info <https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/web/servlet/result/MockMvcResultMatchers.html>`_
+Returns a MockMvcRequestBuilder that can be chained.  `More info on MockMvcResultMatchers <https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/web/servlet/result/MockMvcResultMatchers.html>`_

 ``MockMvcRequestMatchers - content(), jsonPath(), status()``                   The type of result to expect: HTML, JSON, status...
 More info